linkedin/DuaLip/docs/demo/matching.rst

   \end{bmatrix}

 .. note::
   In many matching problems, the connections are very sparse, i.e. users only rate a small percentage of movies.
-If user i does not rate movie k, the corresponding entry in A should be 0 because it will not contribute to the objective value.
-ACBlock only record the non-zero entries.
+If user i does not rate movie k (corresponding to NAs in the "Rating" column), the corresponding entry in A should be 0 because it will not contribute to the objective value.
+To save memory, ACBlock only records the non-zero entries.

-The vector b will be (1, 1, 1).
-Vector c will be (-3, -4, 0, 0, -1, -2, 0, -2, -1, -2, -4, -3)
+The vector b will be (1, 1, 1), and the vector c will be (-3, -4, 0, 0, -1, -2, 0, -2, -1, -2, -4, -3).

 The solver takes ACBlock and vectorB as two inputs.
 We require the input to be in the :ref:`Input Format`.